 Making a real difference

 In recent years, the St. Louis region has become ground zero for a nationwide social justice movement.
 While many people in St. Louis live comfortably in safe neighborhoods with easy access to good schools, amenities and health care, too many residents live a world away, grappling with the consequences of systemic racism and poverty.

 The medical school is facing these disparities head-on, taking meaningful action to increase diversity on campus and in medical professions while making culturally competent healthcare a curricular priority.
 Universitywide, diversity initiatives and programs aim to correct systemic disparities, while dialogue series and community partnerships expand the conversation beyond campus and promote active engagement.

-It’s little surprise that a socially engaged campus in a city of activists attracts students, investigators and practitioners in health and medicine – people who have chosen professions dedicated to helping others.
+It’s little surprise that a socially engaged campus in city with strong activism attracts students, investigators and practitioners in health and medicine – people who have chosen professions dedicated to helping others.

 “We accept our unique urban enclave for all its glory and will not shy away from engaging with the St. Louis community to help eliminate the social factors that contributed to the crisis in Ferguson.”

 Associate Dean for Diversity